-Wavehill Social and Economic Research conducted research to learn more about employability and employment support needs of unpaid carers.
+Wavehill Social and Economic Research also conducted additional research in August 2022 to learn more about employability and employment support needs of unpaid carers.
 Key findings include:

 - Concerns about household finances and the cost of living are a major reason why carers want to find work.